mmistakes/made-mistakes-jekyll/_drafts/jekyll-static-comments.md

 There's also an undocumented `generatedFields`[^generated-fields] setting that is useful for time stamping each file Staticman creates.

-[^generated-fields]: Adds a [`date` timestamp](https://github.com/eduardoboucas/staticman/issues/9) to data files in ISO8601, seconds, of milliseconds formats.
+[^generated-fields]: Adds a [`date` timestamp](https://github.com/eduardoboucas/staticman/issues/9) to entries in ISO8601, seconds, or milliseconds formats.

 I ended up with the following settings that I added to `_config.yml`: